-When it comes to plastic surgery SEO, I use tools that help improve E-A-T signals (i.e., expertise, authoritativeness, and trustworthiness) from Google’s Quality Raters Guidelines.
-These SEO signals are vital when it comes to content offering expert advice from a professional.
+When it comes to plastic surgery SEO tools, I use tools that help improve E-A-T signals (i.e., expertise, authoritativeness, and trustworthiness) from Google’s Quality Raters Guidelines.
+These SEO signals are vital when it comes to the content offering expert advice from a professional.

 My industry is definitely targeted.
 As a medical SEO consultant specializing in plastic surgery, search engines highly scrutinize my clients’ websites because many of them contain medical information.

 A good example of this is May 2020’s algorithm update, where Google’s attempt to fight disinformation after COVID started had created some havoc with some medical information websites that lacked E-A-T.

 Many cosmetic surgeons and plastic surgeons were affected.
 In fact, I’m currently working with a new client who saw a drop in traffic after that update.